 Cons of playing fetch with your dog

-Trainers and vets aren’t misguided when they caution pet parents against willy-nilly fetch.
-Repetitive motion—like chasing the same Chuckit throw again and again—can put our dogs at risk of physical and behavioral problems.
+Even with its benefits, trainers and vets aren’t misguided when they caution pet parents against willy-nilly fetch.
+Repetitive motion—like sprinting for the same Chuckit throw again and again—can put our dogs at risk of physical and behavioral problems.

 Physical risks

-Fetch is a leading cause of torn cruciate ligaments in modern dogs, according to Elk Lake Veterinary Hospital.
-This is both because of the fast-paced nature of the game and because many pups become fixated on the chase.
+Fetch is a leading cause of torn cruciate ligaments in pet dogs, according to Elk Lake Veterinary Hospital.
+This is both because of the fast-paced nature of the game and because many pups fixate on the chase to the exclusion of everything else.
 A hyped-up dog isn’t moving their body carefully—and adrenaline can prevent our pets from noticing early signs of pain.

-“Guardians should be cautious when playing fetch with dogs who slam and twist their bodies trying to catch the toy,” says Liza Rader, KPA-CTP CDBC.
-“Almost all dogs can learn safe ways to chase a toy, but the amount of training, environmental management, and body language awareness required to achieve that varies.”
+“Guardians should be cautious when playing fetch with dogs who slam and twist their bodies trying to catch the toy,” says Liza Rader, KPA-CTP CDBC of Focus Dog Training.
+“Almost all dogs can learn safe ways to chase, but the amount of training, environmental management, and body language awareness required to achieve that varies.”

 Mental and behavioral risks

-Mindless chasing games can be bad for our dogs’ brains, too.
-“The biggest immediate risks are socially inappropriate obsessive behaviours and frustration and arousal-based behaviours,” cautions Rader.
-Muench agrees: “I often see issues with resource guarding, overarousal, and the rehearsal of inappropriate behaviors such as jumping, keep away, and demand barking,” she says.
+Mindless chasing games can harm our dogs’ brains, too.
+“The biggest risks are socially inappropriate obsessive behaviours and frustration and arousal-based behaviours,” cautions Rader.
+Muench agrees: “I often see issues with resource guarding, overarousal, and the rehearsal of behaviors such as jumping, keep away, and demand barking,” she says.

 Obsessive fetch behaviors might look like:

-• Being unwilling to move from the area where toys are kept
+- Being unwilling to move from the area where balls and frisbees are kept

 Frustration and arousal behaviors might look like:

-• Grabbing or snatching at the toy or human
+- Grabbing or snatching at you or the toy

-• Barking or shrieking at the toy or human
+- Barking or shrieking at you or the toy

-• Redirecting aggressively onto other dogs in the presence of the toy
+- Redirecting aggressively onto other dogs or people in the presence of the toy

 In severe cases, repetitive fetch can even contribute to behavioral problems outside the context of the game.
-Rader says they sometimes see “increased reactivity, inability to settle, increased fear of noises, and obsessive or compulsive behaviours starting to generalize [to other areas of life with your dog]”.
+Rader says they sometimes see “increased reactivity, inability to settle, fear of noises, and compulsive behaviours starting to generalize [to other areas of life with your dog]”.

 What’s a Rich Text element?